iamdcj/javascripts/overview/README.md

 ### **High-Level**

-JavaScript is highly abstracted from the machine code/instructions, making it a very programmer/human-friendly language to engineer.
+JavaScript is highly abstracted from the machine code/instructions, making it a very programmer-friendly language to work with when developing applications.

 ### **Interpreted/JIT-compiled**

-JavaScript is classicaly perceived to be an interpreted language, however newer engines such as Chrome's V8, perform just-in-time compilation.
+JavaScript is classicaly perceived to be an interpreted language, however newer engines such as Chrome's V8 perform Just-In-Time compilation; the code is not compiled ahead of time into a bytecode, instead it is compiled on-the-fly as the code is being executed.

-### **Cross-platform**
+### **Cross-Platform**

-JavaScript has classically been used as a client-side language, exclusively in web browsers, however over the years JavaScript has crossed platforms and started to be used for back-end development.
+JavaScript has classically been used as a client-side language, exclusively in web browsers, however over the years JavaScript has crossed platforms and started to be used for back-end development, see[Node](https://nodejs.org/en/)

 ### **Multi-paradigm**